-Getting a solver for linear optimisation¶
+Getting a solver for optimisation¶

 and the non-free software, commercial software (for which free academic licenses are available)